dihu-stuttgart/musclemeshing/README.md

 Test contains early testing and exploring of gmsh.

+dat contains the raw biceps stl as well as a triceps, and the cut biceps.

 documentation contains the code as well as the final documentation work for the Projekt-Inf.

 pipeline contains the final Calculation pipeline.
 It is executed by running the shell/bat file.